 Tips for parents and teachers to stop bullying or cyberbullying

 No matter how much pain it causes, kids are often reluctant to tell parents or teachers about bullying because of a sense of shame at being victimized.
 In the case of cyberbullying, they may also fear losing their cell phone or computer privileges.
 Bullies also tend to be adept at hiding their behavior from adults, so if a child is being bullied it may not be obvious to a parent or teacher.
 Therefore, it’s important to recognize the warning signs of bullying and cyberbullying.

 Your child may be the victim of bullying if he or she:

 - Withdraws from family, friends, and activities they previously enjoyed.

 - Refuses to go to school or to specific classes, or avoids group activities.

 - Shows changes in mood, behavior, sleep, appetite, or shows signs of depression or anxiety.

 - Avoids discussions or is secretive about cell phone or computer activities.

-- Becomes sad, angry, or distressed during or after using the Internet or cell phone.
+- Becomes sad, angry, or distressed during or after being online.